GaborFicsor/steezy-spatula/TESTS.md

 <hr>

- * Cards stay responsive on every screen sizes
+ * Cards stay responsive on every screen size
  * Images do not stretch or distort
  * Maximum 9 cards are displayed per page
  * Paginate if there are more than 9 cards